+5) Poor Formatting

-Poor Formatting - boxes, templates, tables, and use of header and footers Formatting issues to be aware of:
+Formatting issues to be aware of:

 - Bullets should be aligned cleanly on the page and not indented all over the place. - Using headers and footers is one of the worst things you can do!
 If the document is converted it is likely that your contact info won't be! - No recruiter likes a resume overflowing of templates or tables.